DataJuggler/DataTier.Net/README.md

 For more information read the DataTier.Net User's Guide located in the Class Room folder if you clone or online here: https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/DataTier.Net%20Users%20Guide.pdf

 --

+Update 10.4.2019: I added a few new features regarding Order By in descending order, and I fixed a couple of bugs regarding Delete by procedures and what can be enabled (changed) on a Delete By procedure.

+--

 Update 9.26.2017: I just published a new video demonstrating DataTier.Net 2.1 For Dot Net Core 3.0 and Blazor Projects.

 https://youtu.be/sowTLLeAfm8